narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 ## 8. Versioning

-- This document is **v3.2** of the EngineO.ai AI Collaboration Protocol.
+- This document is **v3.3** of the EngineO.ai AI Collaboration Protocol.
+- v3.3 introduces the canonical manual testing template (`docs/MANUAL_TESTING_TEMPLATE.md`) and mandatory manual testing docs per patch.
 - Any future changes must be made via PATCH BATCH and explicitly update the version here.
 - Older rules about "who should update the Implementation Plan" are deprecated and must not be reintroduced.